Charles Johnson Pharazyn: Biography

 The New Zealand Mail followed up with: "It is refreshing to find that public opinion, as represented by the Press, entirely agrees with Mr. Pharazyn's statement that he was used to feed and clothe a family on £100 a year when at a station.
 Everyone knows the station.
 It had quite a reputation in its day, and was called, I believe, the " Go on " station, from a popular belief that to stop at it in hopes of getting anything would have been useless."

 He was convicted and fined for offences in connection with voting in 1884, which gave the local paper the Evening Post some satisfaction.

 He resigned from the Legislative Council on 11 March 1885, when he was well into his 80s, so that the eldest of his four sons, Robert, could succeed him.
 This is said to be the closest the Legislative Council ever came to the hereditary principle.

 Pharazyn married three times.
 He married Harriet Maria in London in 1825.
 There were no surviving children.
 He married Mary Catherine Buckland in London in 1832, they had four sons but she died in 1864.
 He married Jessica Rankin on 24 December 1867 at St. Paul's Church in Wellington, she died in 1891.
 Nearing his 101st birthday Pharazyn died in 1903 at the residence of his daughter-in-law, Mrs William Pharazyn, "Seacroft", Hobson Street, Thorndon, Wellington.
 His four sons died before him but he did leave five grandsons, four granddaughters and three great-grandchildren one of them being Ella Pharazyn, whose furniture collection was in the Dominion Museum.

 Pharazyn's third son, Charles (1839–1903), was a runholder in the Wairarapa at Longwood, Featherston.
 The fourth son of this man but only son of his second wife was notable soldier, businessman, journalist, lecturer and trade unionist William Noel Pharazyn (1894–1980).
+His son William Pharazyn (1842–1872) married Frances Mary Greenwood the daughter of John Danforth Greenwood and Sarah Greenwood (née Field).